-Here we assume that task creation requires minimal checks and doesn't wait for any lingering operations, and therefore, it is carried out much faster.
+Here we assume that task creation requires minimum checks and doesn't wait for any lingering operations and therefore is created much faster.
 Furthermore, this operation (of creating an asynchronous task) might be isolated as a separate backend service for performing abstract asynchronous tasks.
-By having the functionality of creating tasks and retrieving the list of ongoing tasks we can significantly narrow the "gray zones" when clients can't learn the actual system state precisely.
+Meanwhile, by having the functionality of creating tasks and retrieving the list of ongoing tasks we might significantly narrow the "gray zones" when clients can't learn the actual system state precisely.

 Thus we naturally came to the pattern of organizing asynchronous APIs through task queues.
-Here we use the term "asynchronous" logically meaning the absence of mutual logical locks: the party that makes a request gets a response immediately and does not wait until the requested procedure is fully carried out being able to continue to interact with the API.
+Here we use the term "asynchronous" logically meaning the absence of mutual logical locks: the party that makes a request gets a response immediately and does not wait until the requested procedure is carried out fully being able to continue to interact with the API.
 Technically in modern application environments, locking (of both the client and server) almost universally doesn't happen during long-responding calls.
 However, logically allowing users to work with the API while waiting for a response from a modifying endpoint is error-prone and leads to collisions like the one we described above.